top of page

 • Individuals

-The Westerman Foundation awards grants annually to organizations and programs that are in alignment with the mission of the Foundation.
-To assist the foundation in evaluating the impact of these grant awards, the Foundation has implemented the following grant award recipient guidelines:
+The Westerman Foundation awards grants annually to Catholic organizations and programs that are in alignment with the mission of the Foundation.
+To assist the Foundation in evaluating the impact of these grant awards, the Foundation has implemented the following grant award recipient guidelines:

 • Submission of requested agency/program financial records that document the grant award expenditures.